-1.5.4 LOADING: LOW ENGLISH LANGUAGE PROFICIENCY
+5.4 LOADING: LOW ENGLISH LANGUAGE PROFICIENCY

-- Accounts for less than 1% of Australian Government recurrent funding in Independent schools nationally and in Queensland.
+- Accounts for less than 1% of Australian Government recurrent funding in Independent schools nationally, and less than 1% in Queensland.
 Varies from school to school. - Data used: Student Background Data (SBD) Collection from ACARA.